Hanani-Tutte for approximating maps of graphs: Introduction

 The main contribution of our work is an extension to arbitrary continuous piecewise linear maps of graphs in $\mathbb{R}^2$ of the approach of M.~Skopenkov~\cite{Sko03_approximability} for detecting whether a continuous map of a graph into a circle in $\mathbb{R}^2$, or an arbitrary continuous piecewise linear map of a cycle into $\mathbb{R}^2$ is approximable by an embedding.
 The technique therein is based on the notion of the \emphh{derivative} of a map of a graph introduced by Minc in~\cite{M94_derivative, Minc97_arcs}.
 The novelty of our technique lies in extending the techniques from this line of research and combining them with the independently developed techniques for variants of the Hanani--Tutte theorem~\cite{F14+_towards,FKMP15,PSS06_removing}. \jk{tahle veta mi tu pripada nejak nepatricne - najednou hovori obecne o vsech predchozich pristupech, kdyz se tu ma hovorit konkretne o derivaci (i kdyz je to historicka survey zatim).
 Mozna by se vic hodila pred tenhle odstavec o derivaci, na konec "obecnejsi" casti uvodu.}

 To illustrate the notion of the derivative, we first discuss the case treated by Minc, when $G$ in an instance $(G,H,\varphi)$ is a path $P$.
-Intuitively, the derivative of $(P,H,\varphi)$ smooths out the instance while simultaneously zooming into the structure of the map $\varphi$.\jk{mozna bych pouzil slovo "untangle"; to zooming se mi moc nezda.}\rf{Mne "zooming" pride ako celkom vhodny pojem na to co sa deje.
-"Untangling" (a aj sa tak vola jedna podsekcia) sa deje pri normalizaci nie pri derivaci.}\jk{ok, mozna to uvidim...}
+Intuitively, the derivative of $(P,H,\varphi)$ smooths out the instance while simultaneously zooming into the structure of the map $\varphi$.
 For example, if $H$ is a path of length $k$ then $k$ successive applications of the derivative result in an instance with a single cluster, and if $H$ is a cycle, an application of the derivative might not change $H$, but shortens ``spurs''.

 Refer to Figures~\ref{fig:exSimple0} and~\ref{fig:exSimple}.
-It is easy to see that if $P$ is a path we can assume without loss of generality\jk{proc to delame? zatim nic nedokazujeme, ale chystame se definovat derivaci...} \rf{Pretoze "the derivative in THIS case ...".} \jk{stejne to nejak nechapem... asi je ten odstavec na me uz moc dlouhy...} \rf{tak som ho rozpolil. snad sa to z toho obrazku a farieb da nejak pochopit.} \jk{tak misto "wlog" rict "Assume for simplicity"?
-Protoze do te doby zatim zadna definice nebyla...} \rf{"for simplicity" predpokladame, ze G je cesta.
-Inak to predpokladame "for convenience".} that $\varphi^{-1}[\nu]$, for $\nu\in V(H)$, is always an independent set; in other words, $\varphi(e)$ is an edge of $H$ for every $e\in E(G)$.
-The derivative in this case is defined as a new instance $(P',H',\varphi')=(P,H,\varphi)'$,\jk{nekde upozornit na to, ze operator carka funguje jako operator jen na cele te trojici, a ze na samotnem G,H,fi neni jednoznacny.} \rf{Nato sa upozornuje neskor. v tejto sekci som sa chcel vyhnut technikalitam}\jk{hmm... radsi bych zabranil confusion co nejdrive... pripadne by se to tady nemuselo znacit tak technicky teda.} where $H'$ is a subgraph of the line graph\footnote{The line graph $L(H)$ of the graph $H$ is the graph, whose vertices are the edges of $H$, and a pair of vertices in $L(H)$ is joined by an edge if the corresponding pair of edges in $H$ share a vertex.} of $H$ that is not necessarily planar.
+It is easy to see that if $P$ is a path we can assume without loss of generality that $\varphi^{-1}[\nu]$, for $\nu\in V(H)$, is always an independent set; in other words, $\varphi(e)$ is an edge of $H$ for every $e\in E(G)$.
+The derivative in this case is defined as a new instance $(P',H',\varphi')=(P,H,\varphi)'$, where $H'$ is a subgraph of the line graph\footnote{The line graph $L(H)$ of the graph $H$ is the graph, whose vertices are the edges of $H$, and a pair of vertices in $L(H)$ is joined by an edge if the corresponding pair of edges in $H$ share a vertex.} of $H$ that is not necessarily planar.
 However, $H'$ is planar if $(P,H,\varphi)$ is approximable by an embedding.
 Thus, $H'$ is still equipped with a drawing, but this drawing does not have to be an embedding.
 The connected components of $\varphi^{-1}[\rho]$, for $\rho\in E(H)$, are mapped by $\varphi'$ to the vertex of $H'$ corresponding to $\rho$.
 Such connected components are then joined by edges both of whose end vertices correspond to the same original vertex of $P$, and hence, the resulting graph $P'$ is again a path.